Ebenezer Akinsanmiro

-Ebenezer Ajodun Akinsanmiro (born 25 November 2004) is a Nigerian professional footballer who plays as a central midfielder, attacking midfielder or right winger for club Pisa, on loan from Inter Milan.
+Ebenezer Ajodun Akinsanmiro (born 25 November 2004) is a Nigerian professional footballer who plays as a midfielder for club Monza, on loan from Inter Milan, and the Nigeria national team.

-Career
+Club career

 Early career

-Akinsanmiro started playing professionally for Remo Stars in 2020.
-He was part of the team that gained promotion from the Nigeria National League to the Nigeria Professional Football League at the end of the 2020–21 season.
+Akinsanmiro began his career at Beyond Limits, the youth sector of Remo Stars.
+He was promoted to the Remo Stars first team ahead of the 2020–21 season, helping the club win promotion from the Nigeria National League to the Nigeria Professional Football League at the end of the campaign.

-In March 2022, Akinsanmiro briefly joined Lagos-based club Alex Transfiguration, as he featured in the Torneo di Viareggio, where the team reached the final before losing to Sassuolo on penalties.
+In March 2022, Akinsanmiro briefly joined Lagos-based club Alex Transfiguration to compete in the Torneo di Viareggio.
+The team reached the final before losing to Sassuolo on penalties.

 Inter Milan

 On 31 January 2023, Akinsanmiro joined Italian club Inter Milan on a permanent deal, signing a four-year contract.
 During the 2022–23 season, while playing for the club's under-19 team, he also received his first call-ups to the first team under manager Simone Inzaghi.
-On 24 May, he was an unused substitute on the bench for Inter Milan, as the club won their ninth Coppa Italia title over Fiorentina.
-He made his first-team debut for Inter Milan on 25 February 2024, coming on as a substitute for Davide Frattesi in the 76th minute of a 4–0 league victory over Lecce.
+On 24 May, he was an unused substitute on the bench for Inter, as the club won their ninth Coppa Italia title over Fiorentina.
+He made his first-team debut for Inter on 25 February 2024, coming on as a substitute for Davide Frattesi in the 76th minute of a 4–0 league victory over Lecce.

-Loan to Sampdoria
+Loans to Sampdoria and Pisa

-On 19 July 2024, Akinsanmiro joined Serie B club Sampdoria on a season-long loan, with an option to buy and a buy-back clause in favor of Inter Milan.
+On 19 July 2024, Akinsanmiro joined Serie B club Sampdoria on a season-long loan, with an option to buy and a buy-back clause in favor of Inter.
 He made his debut for the club on 11 August, starting in a Coppa Italia match against Como, which ended in a 5–4 win after the shoot-out.

-Loan to Pisa
+His first goal came on 20 October, in a 5–3 away victory over Cesena, scoring Sampdoria's final goal of the match.
+During the season, Akinsanmiro made 36 appearances, earning praise for his performances despite Sampdoria's difficult campaign.

+On 22 July 2025, Akinsanmiro joined newly promoted Serie A club Pisa on loan.
+The deal included an option to buy for €6 million, with Inter retaining the right to buy him back for an additional €750,000.
+He made 24 appearances in the top flight, but following Pisa's relegation at the end of the season, the club did not exercise the option to purchase him due to administrative issues.
+Akinsanmiro subsequently returned to Inter, joining the club's pre-season training camp under manager Cristian Chivu, who had previously coached him at Inter's Primavera side.

+Monza

-On 19 July 2025, Akinsanmiro joined fellow Serie A club Pisa on loan, with an option to buy and a buy-back clause in favour of Inter.
+On 1 August 2026, Akinsanmiro joined newly promoted Serie A side Monza on a year-long loan with an obligation to buy.

+International career

+On 11 December 2025, Akinsanmiro was called up to the Nigeria squad for the 2025 Africa Cup of Nations.
+He made his debut on 16 December 2025, starting in a pre-tournament friendly game against Egypt which Nigeria lost 2–1.